briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 small quantity of explosive composition and that, upon ignition, produces a small report or a shower of sparks.

-17. _(q)_ “Wire sparkler” means a sparkler consisting of a wire or stick coated with a non-explosive pyrotechnic mixture that produces a shower of sparks upon ignition and that contains no more than one hundred grams of this mixture.
+17. _(q)_ "Wire sparkler" means a sparkler consisting of a wire or stick coated with a non-explosive pyrotechnic mixture that produces a shower of sparks upon ignition and that contains no more than one hundred grams of this mixture.
 (ORC 3743.01)